The product specification system brings the following benefits:

 |

 An attribute is an object in the system that is linked to attribute options (if not sure you can start without groups and easily add them later).
 The first step is to add an attribute via the Add Attribute button in the Specification Attributes screen.
 Enter the name of the specification attribute, then select Save and continue edit.
-At this point it is best to then add at least one Ooption (in the lower section of the attribute dialog screen).
+At this point it is best to then add at least one Option (in the lower section of the attribute dialog screen).

 |